harikvpy/python-articles/async-python-part-2/article.md

 Well that's what Python async provides you.
 As we saw in a [previous](https://lsl.sinica.edu.tw/Blog/2023/05/python-generators-a-look-inside/) article, it turns Python language provides just the right infrastructure for this -- the generators framework!
 To recap, generators are functions (function objects, rather) that can suspend their execution to provide a result to its caller and then resume from where it suspended when asked to do so.
 Sounds like our concurrent system's requirement, doesn't it?

-This generator framework, together with the new keywords, `async` & `await` and a scheduler to manage various async tasks and schedule them based on some rules, provide the developers with a neat framework to build efficient & scalable algorithms that better make use of the processor resources.
+This generator framework, together with the new keywords, <i>async</i> & <i>await</i> and a scheduler to manage various async tasks and schedule them based on some rules, provide the developers with a neat framework to build efficient & scalable algorithms that better make use of the processor resources.

 ## Our own concurrency framework
 As a last step to deepen our understanding of how generators and async programs are related, let us try and implement a simple concurrent framework ourselves.
 Note that is an oversimplified version and it's purpose is purely educational.